Code4life-Labs/admission-consulting-dntu/README.md

 # AdmissionConsultingDNTU
-This is a back-end project supporting admission consulting at dntu school
+This is a project supporting admission consulting at dntu school